 Founded in 1993, the MedWatch program was established by the FDA to help collect data on adverse events in the healthcare industry.
 Adverse events range in severity between mild and lethal, but the term is generally used to describe any event that is undesirable in connection with the use of a specific medical device or product.

 The MedWatch form, also known as Form FDA 3500A, is used for mandatory reporting of medical device adverse events by manufacturers, user facilities and importers.
-Form FDA 3500, a condensed version of 3500A, is used for voluntary reporting of adverse events by healthcare professionals, consumers
+Form FDA 3500, a condensed version of 3500A, is used for voluntary reporting of adverse events by healthcare professionals, consumers and patients.

 The current MedWatch form asks the reporter of an adverse event to fill out several different categories of information before making a submission.
 There are additional fields that can be filled out when the adverse event is reported by a manufacturer or a user facility/importer.
 The FDA expects to receive the following information in every MedWatch adverse event report submitted: